UTNkar/documentation/content/infrastructure/google_suite.md

 longer relevant or of a personal nature.

-Should the former holder of a position require continued access to the Google Apps account, a mutually agreeable temporary arrangement should be formed between the people involved.
+Should the former holder of a position require continued access to the Google Suite account, a mutually agreeable temporary arrangement should be formed between the people involved.

 ### Personal Accounts